Packages and Binaries:

 Replaced with carriage return, newline (0x0d, 0x0a).
 This is

-identical to using "\n" (0x5c, 0x6e), but doesn't have the
+identical to using "\n" (0x5c, 0x6e), but doesn't have the escap-

-escaping concerns that the backslash can cause on the newline.
+ing concerns that the backslash can cause on the newline.

 -dab, --dump-as-body [<section>[,<section>[,...]]]

-If "--dump-as-body" is used and no other option is used to change
+If "--dump-as-body" is used and no other option is used to change the

-similar to the output of what is provided by "--dump". "--dump"'s
+to the output of what is provided by "--dump". "--dump"'s initial

-though this can be changed with "--dump-as-body-shows-password".
+be changed with "--dump-as-body-shows-password". "--dump-as-body"

-"--dump-as-body" takes the same arguments as "--dump" except the
+takes the same arguments as "--dump" except the SUPPORT and DATA argu-

-SUPPORT and DATA arguments are not supported.
+ments are not supported.
 (Arg-Optional)

 -dabsp, --dump-as-body-shows-password

 Cause "--dump-as-body" to include plaintext passwords.
-This option
+This option is

-is not recommended.
+not recommended.
 This option implies "--dump-as-body".
-(Arg-
+(Arg-None)

 --body [<body-specification>]

 Specify the body of the email.
-The default is "This is a test
+The default is "This is a test mail-

-If the message is forced to MIME format (see "--attach") "--body
+If the message is forced to MIME format (see "--attach") "--body 'body

-'body text'" is the same as "--attach-type text/plain --attach-body
+text'" is the same as "--attach-type text/plain --attach-body 'body

-'body text'".
-See "--attach-body" for details on creating a
+text'".
+See "--attach-body" for details on creating a multipart/al-

-multipart/alternative body.
+ternative body.
 (Arg-Required, From-Prompt, From-File)

 --attach [<attachment-specification>]

-When one or more "--attach" option is supplied, the message is
+When one or more "--attach" option is supplied, the message is changed

-"STDIN", file contents, etc. "--attach" can be supplied multiple
+etc. "--attach" can be supplied multiple times to create multiple at-

-"--attach-type" for changing this behavior.
+tion/octet-stream file.
+See "--attach-type" for changing this behav-

 If the contents of the attachment are provided via a file name, the